rust-lang/project-const-generics/CHARTER.md

 ## Constraints And Considerations

-At least in the near future we will mostly just the 4 items mentioned above.
+At least for the near future, we will mostly focus on the items mentioned above.

 <!-- Why not just do everything, it's not like burnout is a problem in open source -->